 Air Dior Jordan 1s: How To Spot The Real Deal

-Years ago, before the Air Dior Jordan 1s hit every sneakerhead’s feed, there were rumors.
+Years ago, before the Air Dior Jordan 1s hit everyone’s feed by way of Travis Scott, there were rumors.
 In 2017, Kris Van Assche, then Dior Men’s creative director, posted an image of the Dior logo in the Nike font sitting atop a Swoosh.
 The caption?
 “JUST DO DIOR.”
 Van Assche quickly deleted the photo, but it was too late: whispers on the internet about a potential collaboration abounded, and continued.

-When Kim Jones succeeded Van Assche in March 2018, he turned to the archives of the heritage brand, reinvigorating Dior Men classics and embracing art, streetwear, and haute couture.
-Jones had previously teamed up with artists like Hajime Sorayama and Raymond Pettibon, as well as cultural icons like Sean Stüssy and KAWS.
+When Kim Jones succeeded Van Assche in March 2018, he turned to the archives of the heritage brand, reinvigorating Dior Men classics and embracing art, streetwear and haute couture.
+Since his appointment, Jones has teamed up with artists such as Hajime Sorayama and Raymond Pettibon, as well as cultural icons like Sean Stüssy and KAWS.
 Seasons came and went, but no Air Dior Jordan.
-Then, at the end of 2019, the long-standing dreams of sneakerheads everywhere were finally realized.
+Then, at the end of 2019, luxury lovers’ and sneakerheads’ long-standing dreams were finally realized.
 Rapper Travis Scott teased a sneak peek of the shoes on Instagram, the Dior Oblique print cascading down an oversized Swoosh.
 The Air Dior Jordan 1s made their official debut on Dior Men’s Miami Pre-Fall 2020 runway, honoring the Jordan 1’s 35th anniversary in tandem.
-And the rest, as they say, is history.

 Real Air Dior Jordan 1s: The Silhouette